 If you need a guard dog, this one is not for you.
 Siberians are very affectionate to humans and animals alike.
 Smaller than the Malamute, they range in weight between 35 and 60 pounds. with a height at the shoulders between 20 and 23 inches.
 They have a smaller head, a closer setting of the ears and eyes, and can have a varying eye color.
 Their eyes can be brown or blue and they can even have one of each.
 They howl rather than bark and are known to be vocal.
 Stubborn disposition is the norm and it will take an experienced handler to train a Siberian.

-Usually called Samoyed Husky, this is an inaccurate portrayal.
-Samoyed is a breed of its own though very similar in stature to the Siberian Husky.
+Sometimes called the Samoyed Husky, this is an inaccurate portrayal.
+The Samoyed is a breed of its own though very similar in stature to the Siberian Husky.
 Standing approximately the same height at the shoulders, they are a slight bit smaller in stature, averaging no more than 55 pounds.
 Purebred Samoyeds will only be white or cream in color and aggression is very rare.
 They are characteristically unique as they possess a working dog and a family dog behavior simultaneously.
 They need consistent exercise and training or they could develop some bad behaviors.

 4. Labrador Husky